... or why can't sales sell what they have

 If you are unable to turn the tables, and instead your product definition is done haphazardly allowing sales to micromanage your priorities via specials, then you should consider a job change.
 There are some organizations that just aren’t going to break out of the sales lead organization, and you will be frustrated at every juncture.

-(* How does sales get “trained” to drive product development via specials?
+1 - How does sales get “trained” to drive product development via specials?
 It usually starts innocently enough.
 They bring something that sounds really good.
-A small change to open up your market, and increase your reach.
+A small to the product change to open up your market, and increase your reach.
 Perhaps it works once, and becomes a successful product.
 This often happens before an organization reaches the maturity to identify the need, and to fill that need for product management.
 A taste of success, and then it becomes a cycle.
 The frequency, and the scope of these specials will escalate, and suddenly, you are building products that are not in your sweet spot.)